GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What is the difference between an authenticator and a credential?</h4>
     <p class="usa-alert__text">
-      A credential is an authenticator, but it also validates the person to the authenticator all in one.
-A passport, driver's license, or PIV are all examples of a credential, but it may be a diploma or certificate as well.
+      A credential is an authenticator but also validates the person to the authenticator.
+A passport, driver's license, or PIV are examples of a credential, but it may also be a diploma or certificate.
 An authenticator doesn’t have the validation part.
 For example, a password without a username is an example of an authenticator.
 You don’t know who it belongs to, but someone can use it to authenticate to something.
     </p>
   </div>
 </div>

 ## What is FIDO?

 This section provides a high-level overview of the Fast IDentity Online Alliance and what they provide.
-The FIDO Alliance is a non-profit industry association of technology vendors that publish MFA standards and test and certify vendor products.
+The FIDO Alliance is a non-profit industry association of technology vendors publishing MFA standards and testing and certifying vendor products.
 They’ve developed two standards.

 1. FIDO1 (Dec 2014)
     1. Universal Two Factor (U2F) – Now called Client to Authenticator Protocol 1 (CTAP 1), is a simple protocol to bootstrap a username/password authentication with a 2nd factor over USB, Near Field Communication (NFC), or Bluetooth ( BT) on supported operating systems and browsers.
-    2. Universal Authentication Framework (UAF) - This is a passwordless protocol designed for mobile applications.
+    2. Universal Authentication Framework (UAF) - This passwordless protocol is designed for mobile applications.
 2. FIDO2 (Apr 2018)
     1. CTAP2 - Added mobile device support and a passwordless experience with WebAuthN.
     2. WebAuthN - A World Wide Web Consortium (W3C) standard for a set of javascript Application Programming Interfaces (API) to allow UAF and CTAP2 authentication to browsers through devices.